RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/FileConstraintGenerator.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## FileConstraintGenerator

 Generates constraints from a Rosetta constraint file.
-Constraints generated using this Constraint Generator can be added to the pose using the [[AddConstraints]] mover and removed using the [[RemoveConstraints]] mover.
+Constraints generated using this Constraint Generator can be added to the pose using the [[AddConstraintsMover]] and removed using the [[RemoveConstraintsMover]].

 ```
 <FileConstraintGenerator name="(&string)" filename="(&string)" />